Home for Global Students

 Why is Environmental Science Important?

-Best environmental science schools with Environmental Sciences do a lot of “behind the scenes” work in laboratories and on field sites.
+The best environmental science schools do a lot of “behind the scenes” work in laboratories and on field sites.
 It’s not always a glamorous job, but this important work often informs policy decisions, business practices, and public awareness.
 The importance of environmental sciences has never been greater as the entire natural world is experiencing the negative effects of climate change.
 It is key to finding new solutions and ways to adapt to a changing planet.

 • Understanding The Interconnectedness Of Ecosystems